lucasmgraham2/BNANA/README.md

 # 🍌 BNANA 🍍

-Welcome to **Gorilla Adventure**, a thrilling 2D platformer game where you step into the shoes of a brave player on a mission to collect as many bananas and pineapples as possible.
+Welcome to **BNANA**, a 2D platformer game where you step into the shoes of a brave player on a mission to collect as many bananas and pineapples as possible.
 But beware!
 If you die, you lose all your collected fruits.
 Can you conquer all three levels and prove yourself?

 ## 🎮 Game Description